ratify-project/ratify/docs/developer/README.md

 ![tree view of artifact hierarchy](artifact-hierarchy.svg)

-This new way of defining reference types to artifacts and creating relationships is described in the [spec](https://github.com/oras-project/artifacts-spec/releases/tag/1.0.0-draft.1).
+This new way of defining reference types to artifacts and creating relationships is described in the [spec](https://github.com/oras-project/artifacts-spec/releases/tag/v1.0.0-rc.2).
 This framework queries for this graph of reference types artifacts for a subject to verify it.
 For existing systems that do not support these reference types, there will be storage wrappers that can adapt the corresponding supply chain objects as reference types.
 The advantage  is to have a uniform data format that can be consumed by different components of the framework.

 ### Example

 Cosign signatures are stored as specially formatted tags that are queried using cosign libraries during verification.
-There will be an adapter that can represent these signatures as reference type on fly if exists, so that it can be consumed by the cosign verifier that is registered in the framework.
+There will be an adapter that can represent these signatures as the reference types on fly if exists, so that it can be consumed by the cosign verifier that is registered in the framework.

 ## Referrer Store